Pauan/rust-signals/README.md

 The `map` method takes an input Signal and a closure, and it returns an output Signal.

+After the output Signal is spawned:

-Whenever the input Signal changes, it calls the closure with the current value of the input Signal, and then it puts the return value of the closure into the output Signal.
+1. It calls the closure with the current value of the input Signal.

+2. Then it puts the return value of the closure into the output Signal.

+3. Whenever the input Signal changes it repeats the above steps.

+   This happens automatically and efficiently.

 It will call the closure at most once for each change in `my_state`.

-Like I explained earlier, when I say "changes" what I really mean is "the current value, and also any changes to the value in the future".

 In the above example, `mapped` will always contain the current value of `my_state`, except with `1` added to it.

 So if `my_state` has the value `10`, then `mapped` will have the value `11`.
 If `my_state` has the value `5`, then `mapped` will have the value `6`, etc.

-It *automatically and efficiently* keeps `mapped` in sync with `my_state` whenever it changes.

 Just like *all* of the `Signal` methods, `map` is lossy: it might skip values.
 So you ***cannot*** rely upon the closure being called for every intermediate value.